notshahmir/Volatility-Based-Trading-Strategy-for-the-UK-Power-Market/README.md

 ## 4. Results and Key Findings

-The backtest demonstrates that the Market Regime Strategy is both highly and consistently profitable over the 10-month test period.
+The backtest demonstrates that the Market Regime Strategy is both highly and consistently profitable over the 10 month test period.

 The **equity curve** below visualises the cumulative PnL of the strategy.